Information Design in Cheap Talk: Optimal Information Design

-If the sender is recommending mixed actions $\alpha_{-j}$ and $\alpha_{k}$ at beliefs $\mu_{-j}$ and $\mu_k$, he could strictly raise his payoff by putting more weight on $\overline{a}_{-j}$ and $\overline{a}_{k}$ in these mixed actions, provided that the new pair of mixed actions are still incentive compatible.
-Such deviation is always feasible as long as marginal incentives $m_S(\cdot)$ are equal for all actions, which explains why double randomization is never optimal under transparent motives ($m_S(\cdot)$ identically equal to 0).
-In our model with general preferences, unlike \cite{lipnowski2018cheap}, such deviation may not be feasible, and therefore double randomization can remain a candidate as part of optimal information design.
+The use of randomization to relax incentive compatibility constraints is emphasized in \cite{lipnowski2018cheap}.
+Nevertheless, double randomization is never optimal under transparent motives.
+To see this, if the sender is recommending mixed actions $\alpha_{-j}$ and $\alpha_{k}$ at beliefs $\mu_{-j}$ and $\mu_k$, he could strictly raise his payoff by putting more weight on $\overline{a}_{-j}$ and $\overline{a}_{k}$ in these mixed actions, provided that the new pair of mixed actions are still incentive compatible.
+Such deviation is always feasible as long as marginal incentives $m_S(\cdot)$ are equal for all actions.
+In our model with general preferences, such deviation may not be feasible, and therefore double randomization can remain a candidate as part of optimal information design.